hmlongco/Factory/Sources/Factory/Factory.docc/Development/Testing.md

 Then in teardown you can *pop* the stack, eliminating all of your changes and restoring the container to its original state before the push.

-This lets each set of tests start from the same initial state, irregardless of what any prior test had changed.
+This lets each set of tests start from the same initial state, regardless of what any prior test had changed.

 The following example assumes we're using the shared container.